 With train travel, I’ve always been a little more cautious.
 Taking care to observe my surroundings and having a good grasp of my possessions in sight is always a priority.
 Also, always be cautious to make sure you don’t accidentally take a train to the wrong side of town.
 Unless you have mapped out a specific site you wanted to visit, don’t assume every train stop is in a safe place.
 Alone or not, being safe and using common sense should always be a priority.

 With trains, you will have opportunities to see a more raw side of local living, versus only taking transportation that is suited only for tourists.
-I’ve enjoyed some interesting conversations with strangers on a local train.
+I’ve enjoyed some interesting conversations with strangers on local trains.

 Take your time to observe and soak in your surroundings while walking in a new city.
-The more you walk in a new city and learn about where you are, the more you appreciate the past of what has taken place in that city, history of places that used to be filled with turmoil and struggle.
+The more you walk in a new city and learn about where you are, the more you appreciate the past of what has taken place in that city.
+Places often carry a history that used to be filled with turmoil and struggle.
 For some places you may visit, that struggle is still very much real.
 Buildings renewed again after bombings of civil or world wars, communities of people rising from the ashes to begin anew.
 How neighborhoods earned their names and why we should care about them, is a question I ask myself every time.

 Stories of past learned are the exact reason why humans enjoy travel.
 Yes, we often have forgotten to give credit where its due.
 How a famous landmark came to be and why thousands would give anything to protect its meaning to the world.
 Whenever I pick a new city to visit, I search to see if a free local guided tour is available.
 During these local tours, you get a first-hand account of how a local person views their hometown and how their history has affected them and their family.
-Hearing these stories gives you an insiders secret guide to a city you will be spending some time in.
+Hearing these stories gives you an insiders secret guide to a city.
 I will share more about my thoughts on free local tours in a future blog post.

 So before you set off on your next trip.
 Ask yourself, why you are going there?
 What you hope to get out of visiting?
 Which type of transportation will best fit the time you will be there?
 Most importantly don’t forget to have lots of fun and learn about your surroundings as much as you can 🙂